 sbatch: passing the name of the batch script which contains the submission

-sbatch command returns immediately and if the job is successfully
+sbatch command returns immediately.
+If the job is successfully

 submitted, the command prints out the ID number of the job.